steenfuentes/tiggo/README.md

 ## Configuration

-The tool can load configuration variables from a `.env` file (e.g., your Anthropic API key).
-Create a `.env` file in the project root with the following content:
+The tool first checks for the API key in the system environment.
+If not found, it will check for a `.env` file in the directory where the command is executed.

+Set the `ANTHROPIC_API_KEY` environment variable or create a `.env` file with the following content:

 ```dotenv
 ANTHROPIC_API_KEY=your_api_key_here